 - Precision F-Strike: He abruptly swears in Resolute: "There will be none of your CRAP!
 NONE OF IT!!!"

 - Psychopathic Manchild: In the 1980s cartoon, Cobra Commander is prone to violent tantrums and screaming fits when his plans fail.

-- Reasonable Authority Figure: Zigzagged: At least in the 80s cartoon, he had a surprisingly open door policy towards his underlings for a criminal organization.
-A notable example occurs in the Di C series when one of his Crimson Guards, basically an Elite Mook, came forward with a plan to attack a heavily armed and armored drug cartel alongside GI Joe.
-Cobra Commander accepted the proposal because it was creative, original, and the Guardsman laid out some very sound tactical and strategic reasons to undertake the endeavor (while keeping quiet over the fact the drug cartel had hooked his younger sister on drugs, and he wanted revenge).
+- Reasonable Authority Figure: Zigzagged: At least in the 80's cartoon, he had a surprisingly open door policy towards his underlings for a criminal organization.
+A notable example was the DIC series when one of his Crimson Guardsmen came forward with a plan to attack a heavily armed and armored drug cartel alongside GI Joe.
+C.C. accepted the proposal because it was creative, original, and the Guardsman laid out very sound tactical and strategic reasons to undertake the endeavor (while keeping quiet over the fact the drug cartel had hooked his younger sister on drugs, and he wanted revenge).
 This lead to one of the few on-screen grand tactical victories for Cobra.
 The cartel was destroyed and its leader killed (the only explicit death in the series) even if GI Joe ultimately wound up with the spoils (the cash) while Cobra wound up with client lists, that served no purpose for Cobra's goals and aims.

 - Retcon: The Commander's backstory varies greatly by adaptation, but the original cartoon contradicts itself on what species he is!